Highest and best use: Financial feasibility

 The highest and best use of a property must be financially feasible: the proposed use of a property must generate adequate revenue to justify the costs of construction plus a profit for the developer.
 In the case of an improved property, with obvious remaining economic life, the question of financial feasibility is somewhat irrelevant.
 In the case of an improved property with limited remaining economic life, the question of financial feasibility becomes a question of the maximally productive use of the site.
 If the value of the land as vacant exceeds the value of the property as improved less reversion/demolition costs, then redevelopment of the site becomes the maximally productive use of the property, and continued use of the existing improvements that do not represent the highest net value of the site is considered to be financially unfeasible.

 Maximally productive use

 Finally, the use must generate the highest net return (profit) to the developer.
 A property that could hypothetically be developed with residential, commercial or industrial development might only have one of those uses as its highest and best use.
-These three hypothetical development scenarios follow to illustrate the test of maximally productive use.
+These three hypothetical development scenarios follow to illustrate the test of maximally productive use of a $100,000 site: